We've found two approaches with the power to shape attitudes and motivate action, to effect change. These approaches underpin our main programs:

 - Documentary cinema – the storytelling of our time

 - Experiential learning – reconnecting people with their most powerful experiences of water as a foundation for action

 Water Docs Film Festival

 The festival is the centrepiece of Water Docs programming – several days of high-impact films, animated discussions and community learning, with opportunities to take action to protect water.
-Submissions are open for the 2018 festival.
+Submissions are now closed for the 2018 festival.
 See the March 2017 festival lineup here.

 Water Docs audiences also love Pedal Power, an interactive mobile installation, which is available as well for festivals, street corners and other events.
 Participants pedal a bicycle to draw water up a clear tube into a glass, providing a real-time, kinesthetic experience of how much energy it takes to convey water to us.

 Organize a water film screening or festival for your group or neighbourhood.
 Every culture in Ontario's rich tapestry has its own special connection to water.
 Our wide range of inspiring water documentaries has been enjoyed to date at events provincewide.
 Different communities have also enjoyed holding our Water Journey program, a galvanizing experiential forum that helps people turn their experiences of water into positive environmental action.